Robert Altman: Improvisation dialogue

 Altman regularly let his actors develop a character through improvisation during rehearsal or sometimes during the actual filming.
-Such improvisation was uncommon in film due to the high cost of movie production which requires careful planning, precise scripts, and rehearsal, before costly film was exposed.
+Such improvisation was uncommon in film due to the high cost of film production which requires careful planning, precise scripts, and rehearsal, before costly film was exposed.
 Nevertheless, Altman preferred to use improvisation as a tool for helping his actors develop their character.
 Altman said that "once we start shooting it's a very set thing.
 Improvisation is misunderstood.
 We don't just turn people loose."
 Although he tried to avoid dictating an actor's every move, preferring to let them be in control:

 Carol Burnett remembers Altman admitting that many of the ideas in his films came from the actors.
 "You never hear a director say that.
 That was truly an astonishing thing," she said.
 Others, such as Jennifer Jason Leigh, became creatively driven:

-He liked working with many of the same performers, including Shelley Duvall and Bert Remsen (7 films each); Paul Dooley (6 films); Michael Murphy (5 films); Jeff Goldblum, Lily Tomlin, Lyle Lovett, Henry Gibson, David Arkin, and John Schuck (4 films each); Tim Robbins, Carol Burnett, Belita Moreno, Richard E. Grant, Geraldine Chaplin, Craig Richard Nelson, Sally Kellerman and Keith Carradine (3 films each).
-Krin Gabbard adds that Altman enjoyed using actors "who flourish as improvisers," such as Elliott Gould, who starred in three of his films, MASH, The Long Goodbye and California Split.
-Gould recalls that when filming MASH, his first acting job with Altman, he and costar Donald Sutherland didn't think Altman knew what he was doing.
+Krin Gabbard adds that Altman enjoyed using actors "who flourish as improvisers," such as Elliott Gould, who starred in 5 of his films, including M*A*S*H, The Long Goodbye and California Split.
+Gould recalls that when filming M*A*S*H, his first acting job with Altman, he and costar Donald Sutherland didn't think Altman knew what he was doing.
 He wrote years later, "I think that in hindsight, Donald and I were two elitist, arrogant actors who really weren't getting Altman's genius."
 Others in the cast immediately appreciated Altman's directing style.
 René Auberjonois explains:

 Unlike television and traditional films, Altman also avoided "conventional storytelling," and would opt for showing the "busy confusion of real life," observes Albert Lindauer.
 Among the various techniques to achieve this effect, his films often include "a profusion of sounds and images, by huge casts or crazy characters, multiple plots or no plots at all, ... and a reliance on improvisation."
 A few months before he died, Altman tried to summarize the motives behind his filmmaking style: